-With effect from 1 January 2009 the UK government decided to regulate the sale of travel insurance and small tour operators like us are no longer allowed to either sell or recommend insurance to our clients unless we agree to be tied to a specific insurer.
+Since 2009 the UK government has regulated the sale of travel insurance and small tour operators like us are no longer allowed to either sell or recommend insurance to our clients unless we agree to be tied to a specific insurer.

 Since good cover is so important here are a few key questions to ask potential insurers: